Roposo

 Roposo is an Indian video-sharing social media service, owned by Glance, a subsidiary of InMobi.
 Roposo provides a space where users can share posts related to different topics like food, comedy, music, poetry, fashion and travel.
 It is a platform where people express visually with homemade videos and photos.
 The app offers a TV-like browsing experience with user-generated content on its channels.
 Users can also use editing tools on the platform and upload their content.

 History

-Established in July 2014, under the aegis of Relevant E-solutions Pvt.
-Ltd., Roposo is the brainchild of three IIT Delhi alumni – Mayank Bhangadia, Avinash Saxena and Kaushal Shubhank.
+Established in July 2014 under Relevant E-solutions Pvt.
+Ltd., Roposo is the brainchild of three IIT Delhi alumni – Mayank Bhangadia, Avinash Saxena, and Kaushal Shubhank.
+Under Bhangadia's leadership, the company pivoted from a fashion-based network into a short-form video platform with AI-powered moderation, and its journey was featured as a Harvard Business Publishing case study.

 In November 2019, Roposo was acquired by InMobi's Glance Digital Experience Pvt.
 Ltd.(the mobile content platform and part of the InMobi Group).
-When the Chinese-owned video-sharing app Tiktok was banned on 30 June 2020, the app saw a huge spike in users with several TikTok users registering on Roposo.
+When the Chinese-owned video-sharing app TikTok was banned on 30 June 2020, the app saw a huge spike in users with several TikTok users registering on Roposo.